atmelcorp/proximetry-cloud-agent/documentation/prox_agent_example.rst

 * alert 1     - I/O1 temperature alert,
 * alert 2     - SAMD21 SW0 alert, triggered when the SW0 button is pressed.

-The values of configuration parameters, statistics and alerts, which have to be reported to the Cloud Portal, must be handed over to the Proximetry Cloud Agent Component using the exposed API.
+The values of configuration parameters, statistics and alerts, which have to be reported to the Proximetry Portal, must be handed over to the Proximetry Cloud Agent Component using the exposed API.

 Dependencies